datacom-teracom/ansible_collections.dmos/README.md

-# ansible_collections.dmos
+# Ansible Collection - datacom.dmos

-Ansible Network Collection for Datacom DmOS
+Documentation for the collection.